-Plans are announced for an expansion of the Ellis Island Immigration Museum called “The Peopling of America,” which is scheduled to be completed in 2011.
-The museum’s exploration of the Ellis Island era (1892-1954) will be expanded to include the entire American immigration experience up to the present day.
+In 2008, plans are announced for an expansion of the Ellis Island Immigration Museum called “The Peopling of America,” which opened to the public on May 20, 2015.
+The museum’s exploration of the Ellis Island era (1892-1954) was expanded to include the entire American immigration experience up to the present day.

 The First Arrival

-On January 1, 1892–her 15th birthday–Annie Moore from County Cork, Ireland, became the first person admitted to the new immigration station on Ellis Island.
+On January 1, 1892 – her 15th birthday – Annie Moore from County Cork, Ireland, became the first person admitted to the new immigration station on Ellis Island.
 On that opening day, she received a greeting from officials and a $10.00 gold piece.
 Annie traveled to New York with her two younger brothers on steerage aboard the S.S.
-Nevada, which left Queenstown (now Cobh) on December 20, 1891 and arrived in New York on the evening of December 31.
+Nevada, which left Queenstown (now Cobh), Ireland, on December 20, 1891 and arrived in New York on the evening of December 31.
 After being processed, the children were reunited with their parents, who were already living in New York.

 Beware the Buttonhook Men